 10. Seattle, Washington

-If you’re more interested in city life, Seattle has plenty to offer as well.
-The downtown area is home to a variety of shops, restaurants, and bars, as well as major attractions like the Space Needle and Pike Place Market.
-You can also take a ride on the iconic Seattle streetcar, or catch a game at Safeco Field.
+The downtown area is rife with shops, restaurants, bars, and major attractions like the Space Needle, Woodland Park Zoo, Discovery Park, and Pike Place Market.
+You can ride on an iconic Seattle streetcar or catch a game at T-Mobile Park.

 11. Atlanta, Georgia

-Some of the best attractions include the Georgia Aquarium, the World of Coca-Cola, Martin Luther King Jr. National Historic Site, and the CNN Center.
-You may explore and reach more attractions with Atlanta’s segway tour.
+Atlanta’s top attractions include the Georgia Aquarium, the World of Coca-Cola, the Martin Luther King Jr. National Historical Park, and the CNN Center.

 12. Las Vegas, Nevada

-And let’s not forget about the food.
-This city has some of the best restaurants in the country, so you’re sure to find something to your taste.
-Not to mention the fantastic shopping for designer clothing and souvenirs.
+Speaking of food, this city has some of the best restaurants in the country, so you’re sure to find something to your taste.

 13. Cape Cod, Massachusetts

-Cape Cod, situated on a hook-shaped peninsula, is a popular summer destination.
-The Cape’s long sandy beaches, quaint towns, and beautiful scenery make it an ideal place to unwind and enjoy the outdoors.
+Cape Cod is a peninsula in Massachusetts that’s been attracting summer vacationers for centuries.
+The Cape’s long sandy beaches, quaint coastal towns, and beautiful scenery make it an ideal place to unwind and enjoy the outdoors.

 14. Aspen, Colorado

-Hiking and mountain biking are popular activities during the summer months, and the town comes alive with festivals and concerts.
-But, the highlight of the summer is the Aspen Music Festival which attracts some of the world’s best classical musicians.
+Hiking and mountain biking are popular activities during the summer months when the town comes alive with festivals and concerts.
+The highlight of the summer is the Aspen Music Festival, which attracts some of the world’s best classical musicians.

 15. Anchorage, Alaska

-Whenever the sun’s rays reflect off the city’s many lakes and rivers, Anchorage is truly a sight!
+Anchorage is truly a sight whenever the sun’s rays reflect off the city’s many lakes and rivers.
 Situated in Southcentral Alaska, Anchorage is the state’s largest city and home to nearly 40 percent of Alaska’s population.

-Anchorage is a nature lover’s dream, with its magnificent backdrop and many outdoor activities, towering mountains, and gleaming glaciers.
-Besides its natural attractions, the city also boasts a vibrant cultural scene with museums, art galleries, and festivals.
+The city is a nature lover’s dream, with its magnificent backdrop and many outdoor activities, towering mountains, and gleaming glaciers.
+Besides its natural attractions, the city boasts a lively cultural scene with museums, art galleries, and festivals.

 16. Jackson Hole, Wyoming